- Introduction

 If an appellant is still dissatisfied with the appeal decision made by the Medicare Appeals Council/Departmental Appeals Board, they may request a Federal Court Review within 60 days after receiving notice of the Council’s action in the case.

 Note: The amount in controversy must exceed $1,840 for CY 2024.
-The amount in controversy must exceed $1,850 for CY 2023.
+This amount will increase to $1,940 for appeals to Federal Court Review filed on or after 1/1/2025.

 Providers should submit Federal Court Review requests to: